 What Is a Warranty Deed in Real Estate?

 When you’re buying or selling property, you’ll want to know what a deed is, and you’ll be especially interested in the warranty deed, which is the most common type of deed used in real estate transactions.

 A deed is simply a written instrument whereby a property owner (or grantor) transfers title to someone else (the grantee).
 A deed signifies that one person or entity is giving up ownership of a property to another person or entity.
 There are many different types of deeds.
 The main differences between deed types are the covenants, or promises, made within the deed.

-With a warranty deed, the seller is giving the buyer their “warranty” (i.e. – guarantee/promise) that the title to the property is free and clear and the buyer will receive all reasonable rights to the property.
-This type of deed should only be used when the seller knows for a fact that the property’s title is clear of any liens, encumbrances or other title defects.
+With a warranty deed (also known as general warranty deed), the seller is giving the buyer their “warranty” (i.e., guarantee/promise) that the title to the property is free and clear and the buyer will receive all reasonable rights to the property.
+This type of deed should only be used when the seller knows for a fact that the property’s title is clear of any liens, encumbrances, or other title defects.